Manasa123-svg/pizza-sales-project/README.md

 .
 Cleaned and transformed data (handled null values, duplicates, date formats).

-.
-Visualized insights using Matplotlib and Seaborn:
+**Visualized insights using Matplotlib and Seaborn:**

-**Daily and monthly sales trends.**
+Daily and monthly sales trends.

 Category and size contribution to revenue.